Donaldson-Thomas invariants of length 2 flops: Classification of Stable Modules

-Because $R$ is complete local and Noetherian, $\End_{\D^b(\Nccr)}(T)$ is complete with respect to the $\o$-adic filtration, and any idempotent in the left-hand side of \eqref{eq:endoalg} lifts to one in $\End_{\D^b(\Nccr)}(U)$ by a standard argument.
-Hence, any indecomposable summand of $U$ remains indecomposable in the quotient $U/\o U$ and it follows that $U/\o U$ is a basic 2-term presilting complex with 2 indecomposable summands.
-Moreover, $\Nccr/\o\Nccr$ is finite dimensional with $\rk\K_0(\Nccr/\o\Nccr) = 2$, so \cite[Prop 3.3]{AdIyReiTauTilting} implies that $U/\o U$ is in fact \emph{silting} and $U\mapsto U/\o U$ is a map
+Because $\End_{\D(\Nccr)}(U)$ is a complete algebra and $I$ is contained in the radical, it follows that idempotents lift over the quotient $R\to R/I$.
+Hence, any indecomposable summand of $U$ remains indecomposable in the quotient $U/I U$.
+Because $U$ is a basic 2-term silting complex, it has exactly $\rk\K_0(\Nccr) = 2$ indecomposable summands, and therefore $U/I U$ is a basic presilting complex with $2$ indecomposable summands.
+By \cite[Proposition 3.3]{AIR14} a basic presilting complex for a finite dimensional algebra is silting if and only if it has the maximal number of indecomposable summands.
+Hence $U/I U$ is in fact \emph{silting}, because $\Nccr/I\Nccr$ is finite dimensional.